jaroshevskii/swift-acode-cpp-practical-tasks/README.md

 # Swift aCode C++ Practical Tasks

-This repository contains Swift solutions for practical tasks from [aCode](https://acode.com.ua).
+This repository contains Swift solutions for C++ practical tasks from [aCode](https://acode.com.ua).
 Browse this collection for clear and concise implementations, which can serve as a resource for solving similar tasks.